Walnux/ArrowDocuments/Arrowize/ArrowizeBusybox.md

 / # exit
 ```

+## Run Busybox Command Outside of Arrow Shell Environment
-- Directly running the related command outside of Shell environment is also allowed.
-When running out side of Shell environment, Busybox Arrow Instance is started to run the related command and save the STDOUT into the logger file then exits.
+Running Busybox Command outside of Arrow Shell environment is also allowed.
+When running out side of Shell environment, The Busybox Arrow Binary is used to run the related command.
 It is as easy as running a normal native application.

 ``` shell
 $ sudo ./bin/actrl shoot busybox ping 172.16.0.1